House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 WEN 4208 8 in.
 5-Speed Drill Press

 This tool from WEN is one of the cheapest drill presses we tested.
-Don’t let that fool you though; we think it’s one of the best drill presses for metal for the money.
-It’s packed with important features that you’ll find on more expensive models like the ½-inch keyed chuck with key storage built-in.
+Don’t let that fool you; we think it’s one of the best drill presses for metal for the money.
+It’s packed with important features that you’ll find on more expensive models, like the ½-inch keyed chuck with key storage built-in.

-Often, cheaper tools are underpowered.
-But the WEN is definitely an exception.
-It’s got similar specs as models priced twice as high.
-For instance, you get 5 speeds ranging from 740-3,140 RPM.
+Often, cheaper tools are underpowered, but the WEN is an exception.
+It has similar specs as models priced twice as high.
+For instance, you get five speeds ranging from 740–3,140 RPM.
 There’s also a locking depth adjustment for drilling multiple holes of the same depth.

-But it is an 8-inch drill press, which means it’s limited on size.
-With just 2 inches of spindle travel, you’re only going to be able to work with smaller materials on this tool.
+However, it is an 8-inch drill press, which means it can drill into larger materials.
+With just 2 inches of spindle travel, you’re only going to be able to work with smaller materials.
 It’s also pretty light, which causes it to vibrate more than some models we tested.
-On the other hand, the compact size means that this tool will fit nicely on your bench without taking up all your space.
+On the other hand, the compact size means it will fit nicely on your bench without taking up all your space.
 And for the price, we think those are minor complaints.

 Pros